The History of Senbazuru

 Pull the crane to the bottom of your thread so it rests on the bead.

-Creating a senbazuru is not an easy task.
+Creating a senbazuru is no easy task.
 It takes a lot of time, effort, and patience (I've been working on mine off and on for years now).
-Whether you want to make a wish, pray for a loved one's wellbeing, or simply bring something beautiful into the world though, the result will always be worth the effort.
+Whether you want to make a wish, pray for a loved one's well-being, or simply bring something beautiful into the world, though, the result will always be worth the effort.

 To find more origami projects, check out our eSource Creativebug or search for Origami books on Overdrive.